rcrowther/django-img/README.md

     # Stock admin interface.
     #class ImageAdmin(admin.ModelAdmin):
         pass

     admin.site.register(Image, ImageAdmin)

-The modified app makes several changes to the builtin Admin.
-A short list of significant changes,

-- changelist is tidier and includes view links
-- changelist has searchable titles
-- upload form prepopulates the new title with the filename
-- change form disables Image choice
+to,

+    # Custom admin interface disalows deletion of files from models.
+    #class ImageAdmin(ImageCoreAdmin):

+    # Stock admin interface.
+    class ImageAdmin(admin.ModelAdmin):
+        pass

+    admin.site.register(Image, ImageAdmin)

 ##### Notes and alternatives for the core admin
 You may provide no core admin at all.
 You can use the ./manage.py commands to do maintenence.
 The stock admin is provided to get you started.

-IF you prefer your own core admin, have a look at the code for ImageCoreAdmin in '/image/admins.py'.
-It provides some useful clues about how to do formfield overrides, and other customisations.
+If you prefer your own core admin, have a look at the code for ImageCoreAdmin in '/image/admins.py'.
+It provides some useful clues about how to do formfield overrides and other customisations.

 If using subclassed Image/Reform models, you may find it more maintainable to duplicate and modify the admin code, rather than import and override.